What is Philosophical Counselling?

 3) Wisdom is a virtue, and the beginning of all the virtues.

 With respect to the first form of wisdom, we need a vision of life as a whole which is adequately true and good.
 Most people are dissatisfied with fantasy and self-hypnosis--they want a picture of life that is as true as possible.
 But what if we find two pictures which are both rationally compelling?
-Imagine that one throws acid on life's meaning, or encourages callousness, while the other is rich in meaning.
-We also need goodness, and so an understanding of life that is as good as possible.
-Such a vision of life gives us strength, makes us better, gives life meaning, and makes it generally better.
+Imagine that one throws acid on life's meaning, or encourages callousness, while the other is rich in its sense of the meaning of life and of other people.
+Some people are attracted to the first kind of answer, but I prefer the second, as do most reflective people.
+My point is that, alongside truth, we need an understanding of life that is as good as possible.
+Our inner life, and our way of being, are shaped by the kind of picture we hold of the world and of life.
+Aristotle refers to this as "theoretical wisdom," though today we would say "philosophical wisdom."

 With respect to the second definition, we need the wisdom to steer ourselves well at a practical, daily level: to navigate people and situations, to make good decisions, to lessen the bad and increase the good.
 We need to know what to do and how to do it.
-Aristotle called this phronesis or practical wisdom.
-Of course, this practical wisdom, and the above "contemplative" wisdom, are related.
-For example, how we steer ourselves in practical situations will reflect our vision of life, of what is true and of what matters.
+Aristotle called this "practical wisdom."
+Of course, this practical wisdom, and the above theoretical wisdom, are mutually dependent.
+A failure in one typically worsens the other, and an improvement in one typically improves the other.
+As I said above: Our inner life, and our way of being, are shaped by the kind of picture we hold of the world and of life.

+We come to the third definition.
 What is wisdom made of?
 In modernity we assume it is knowledge--a set of true beliefs--or a technical capacity, but that is not right.
 Wisdom is a quality, or rather, it is the exercise of various personal qualities.
 Wisdom is all those qualities of the mind which are good and which lead to truth.
 In classical philosophy we have a name for such good qualities: virtues.
-This is why I said that wisdom is a virtue, and the beginning of all the virtues.
+On this website I keep referring to wisdom and virtue as if they are two different things, but actually wisdom is a virtue too, and the beginning of all the virtues."
 The ancient Greek word for a virtue is arete, which means a human excellence.
 The virtues are our best qualities as human beings.
-Our best qualities at the level of reason and free will, of conscious choice.
-These include not only moral virtues, but all the qualities we need to make life good.
+They are intentional habits we have developed--achievements--and so they are distinct from those dispositions which nature and nurture happen to have given us.
+A virtue is something you choose to work on.

 The benefits of wisdom and virtue